Skip to main content

 function convertJson(response) {

-//Please define the response modification logic within the method
+// Define the response modification logic in this method

 }